 Mechanism of Reflex Actions

-Reflex is an instant and natural action in response to a surprise stimulus from the outside environment.
+Reflex is an instant and natural action in response to a surprise provocation from the outside environment.
 What if a dog suddenly starts running ( stimulus) behind you, naturally you will demonstrate fight or flight response.
 Because you feel that it might bite or scratch.
-To respond to the visible threat, you will start running and the act of running is a reflexive action.
+To react to the obvious threat, you will start running and the act of running is a reflexive action.
 Pulling your hand off the lamp, feeling like a watery mouth when you see a delicious dish, etc. are some of the examples of reflexive actions.
 These actions do not involve a deep thinking process rather, they just happen like common emotions.

 Control and coordination achieved through Reflex Arc